zee-ahmed/vault/website/source/docs/config/index.html.md

   "tcp" is currently the only option available.
 A full reference for the inner syntax is below.

+* `disable_cache` (optional) - A boolean.
+If true, this will disable the read cache used by the physical storage subsystem.
+This will very significantly impact performance.

 * `disable_mlock` (optional) - A boolean.
 If true, this will disable the server from executing the `mlock` syscall to prevent memory from being swapped to disk.
 This is not recommended in production (see below).